PenguinDaBozo/FitnessWatch/BuildingAdventure.md

 also i need to work faster so i should skip doing sensors and big stuff and do it all later to save time since interface still takes a lot of time

+# Day 32 - 11/25/25

+I have not update github code for like ages i need to clean up this repo

+also i made the stopwatch (it was really easy to code apparently) added some misty weather icons um idk what else i did but the stop watch is very sigma